Shivakumar980/RAG_GENAI/README.md

 # RAG_GENAI: Conversational RAG Chatbot

 A Retrieval Augmented Generation (RAG) Chatbot designed to answer user questions
-## Overview

-This application implements a conversational chatbot that uses the RAG (Retrieval Augmented Generation) approach to answer questions about FSU student finance.
-The system maintains conversation context to provide more relevant follow-up answers, uses a FAISS vector index for efficient similarity search, and includes persistence for session management.

 ## Features

 - **Conversation Context**: Maintains conversation history for more coherent responses to follow-up questions